solo-io/gloo/docs/content/support/support-info.md

 {{% /tab %}}

 {{% tab name="glooctl"%}}
-Share the complete command that you used to install Gloo Edge.
+Share the complete command that you used to install Gloo Gateway.
 The following command shows an example command that you might have used.
 ```shell
 glooctl install gateway enterprise --license-key <license> --values foo,bar
 ```
 {{% /tab %}}

 {{% tab name="Argo CD"%}}
-Get the Argo CD applications that define the installation of Gloo Edge by using one of the following methods.
+Get the Argo CD applications that define the installation of Gloo Gateway by using one of the following methods.
 * `kubectl`:
   ```shell
   kubectl get applications.argoproj.io/<applicationName> -n <namespaceName> -o yaml